appium/appium-desktop/README.md

 your local filesystem, to somewhere like `/Applications`.
 Then, run the app from that new location.

+#### Cannot open Appium Desktop

+It is because of macOS security system.
+Please read [issue#1217](https://github.com/appium/appium-desktop/issues/1217) for more details.

 ## Developer Instructions

 Want to hack on Appium Desktop?
 Awesome!
 Head on over to our [Contributing